isabella232/training-workshop/instructions/README.md

 Throughout the lessons, you'll see several styles to assist you with the activities.

 Direct actions you need to take appear as a bullet list item
-* Go here, do this
+- Go here, do this

 Names of things in the user interface (menu items, buttons, labels, field names) or specific values you should enter appear `like this`.
+Some examples:
+- Click the `Save` button
+- In the `Name` field enter: `some value`
+- Navigate to the `Projects` > `Overview` area

 # Lesson Plan

 This workshop is split into a few parts with a few lessons each.